 When will I get my POE?

-When you register for an exam, the ICB starts the process of issuing your PEO for the subjects that you registered for that exam.
+When you register for an exam, the ICB starts the process of issuing your PEO for the subjects that you registered for.
 Usually it takes three to four weeks from your exam registration to getting your POE.
-In 2017 the ICB will courier your PoE to you.
+In 2019 the ICB will courier your PoE to you.

 What is the first thing I should do when I get my POE?